-Filing a consumer proposal will have a negative impact on your credit score, which can make it more difficult to obtain credit in the near future.
+Filing a CP has a negative impact on your credit score, which can make it more difficult to obtain credit in the near future.
 However, it is not permanent and credit is rebuildable.
 The impact is generally less severe than filing for bankruptcy.

-There are fees associated with filing a consumer proposal even if it’s built into your repayment plan you still need to be aware that this is not a free process.
+There are fees associated with filing a CP even if it’s built into your repayment plan you still need to be aware that this is not a free process.
 If anyone says otherwise, they are not being honest and truthful and you need to get a second opinion elsewhere

-To be eligible for a consumer proposal, you must have a steady source of income.
+To be eligible for a CP, you must have a steady source of income.
 If you don’t have a regular income, you may not be able to qualify for this option.